 #2 – Go Out for a Treat

 The harbor is full of places to get something sweet with the family while you wait out the rain.
-Polar Berry Frozen Yogurt is family friendly with plenty of flavors and toppings and even a play area designated for children.
-If someone needs something warmer, another place to get a treat or a hot coffee is Scoops Ice Cream And Coffee.
+A perfect place to get a treat or a hot coffee is Scoops Ice Cream And Coffee.
 Scoops has two locations, one in Aberdeen and Westport.

 #3 – Go to a Show